 Tip: Integrated payment reports is a great feature that will save you a ton of time- no more typing in information from an EOB!
 Be sure to enroll for payment reports now: How to enroll for payment reports.

-This indicates the online claim filed through SimplePractice was rejected by the insurance company.
+This indicates the online claim filed through SimplePractice was rejected by the clearinghouse or by the insurance company.

 Next Step: Click on the claim to see the reasons the claim was rejected.
 Once you update the claim you can resubmit it the same way you initially submitted it.

 Read more about what to do if your claim is rejected here: How do I submit a corrected claim?

 This indicates that the payer processed the claim but denied payment.
 This could be due to the way the claim was coded or because it is not a reimbursable claim based on your contract with the insurance company.